 See "Setting Up the Hard Disk" on page 33 for a discussion of free space, partitions, partition tables, and filesystems.
-"Manual Partitioning: Planning Partitions" on page 37 discusses some of the filesystems for which you may want to set up partitions if you choose to partition the hard disk manually.
+"Manual Partitioning: Planning Partitions" on page 36 discusses some of the filesystems for which you may want to set up partitions if you manually partition the hard disk.